 Men who wear tight pants and/or tight briefs, regularly use saunas, jacuzzis, hot tubs, or whirlpools, or even take frequent hot baths, might have lower sperm counts.
 When you stop these activities or change to looser clothing, it may increase your sperm count.

 Other factors that can adversely affect fertility include:

-If you and your partner have been trying to conceive and are not having success, see your doctor.
+If you and your partner have been trying to conceive for at least one year and are not having success, see your doctor.

 Family Doctor—American Academy of Family Physicians

 Acute epididymitis.
 EBSCO DynaMed Plus website.
 Available at:

 http://www.dynamed.com/topics/dmp~AN~T114552/Acute-epididymitis.
 Updated January 26, 2017.
 Accessed March 3, 2017.